-Study The REIT Market Before Taking The Plunge
+Study the REIT Market Before Taking the Plunge

-Investors are becoming more interested because of the current state of the housing market and its ups and downs.
+Investors are becoming more interested because of the housing market’s current state and its ups and downs.
 They are also taking a second look because firms such as Allied Properties

 A REIT in a public offering takes its valuation on a property’s current market value.
 That means if an announcement comes along that causes that particular market to decrease and you invest in that particular REIT, you aren’t necessarily purchasing the property’s true value.

 Other things to consider with a public REIT include:

-- Do your research and find out who is managing the REIT you are interested in.
+- Do your research and find out who manages the REIT you are interested in.
 Look into their history and the individuals on the management team.
-You are entrusting your money to that team because once you’ve invested you have no say on how the portfolio runs.
+You entrust your money to that team because you have no say on how the portfolio runs once you’ve invested.

-Also look into the lease situation.
-Putting your money into an REIT that has long term leases with the due dates staggered keeps your cash flow coming in at a steady pace.
+Also, look into the lease situation.
+Putting your money into an REIT that has long-term leases with the due dates staggered keeps your cash flow coming in at a steady pace.
 Avoiding scenarios when all or most leases expire at once could avoid putting a serious kink in your return.

 Did you learn a lot in this post?
 Here are three more to read next: